 BSO Law Enforcement Explorers commit time on Tuesdays, Saturdays (and occasionally Sundays) to the program and to the assistance of BSO deputies.
 Explorers are called upon to assist in a variety of situations:

-To provide assistance to the public in areas such as aiding the injured and locationg lost persons.
+To provide assistance to the public in areas such as aiding the injured and locating lost persons.

 Traffic and Crowd Control

-To facilitate the safe and efficient movements of traffic (vehicles and pedestrians) as required by department personnel during specified functions, i.e. youth fair, pioneer days, carnivals, traffic accidents.
+To facilitate the safe and efficient movements of traffic (vehicles and pedestrians) as required by department personnel during specified functions, i.e. youth fairs, pioneer days, carnivals, and traffic accidents.

 Explorers will assist the Crime Prevention Unit in its endeavors to increase public awareness of the principles and practices of crime prevention.